Take your readers on a heroine's journey

 • A manuscript assessment - to assess how your narrative is working, and isn't, in a broad, overall sense, factoring in such issues as premise, narrative goals, structural cohesion, voice, reader engagement, and market fit.
 You'll receive a summary of around 10 pages (double spaced), depending on the complexity of the edit.

-• Notes inside your manuscript - to draw your attention to areas that are unclear, repetitive or out of place.
+• Notes inside your manuscript - to draw your attention to areas that are working well, as well as those that are unclear, repetitive or out of place.
 I will ask questions where I see any holes in your argument, and highlight areas where more depth or detail may be required.
-If I see parts that might be better off deleted, moved, or kept aside for another book, I will note this too.
+If I see parts that might be better off deleted, moved, or kept aside for another book, I will note this for you too.

-• A follow-up 60-minute coaching call, to discuss any questions you may have about my feedback, and clarify your next steps.
-I request that you email me your most essential questions in advance.
+• A follow-up 60-minute coaching call, to discuss any questions you may have about my feedback, and to clarify your next steps.
+I'll request that you email me your biggest questions 48 hours in advance of our call.

 This service doesn't offer: